michael-je/synthetic-state-space-generator/README.md

   Specifies the likelihood that a given state is considered symmetric.
 If a state is determined to be symmetric (based on this probability), the branching factor is reduced according to the `symmetry_factor`.

 -  **`heuristic_accuracy_base`** (`float`, default: `0.7`, range: `[0, 1]`)
   Controls the baseline accuracy of the `heuristic_value` relative to the `true_value`.
 A value of `1.0` means the heuristic always matches the true value.
 A value of `0.0` means the heuristic is completely random

 -  **`heuristic_depth_scaling`** (`float`, default: `0.5`, range: `[0, 1]`)
-Determines how depth effects the accuracy of the `hueristic value`.
+Determines how depth affects the accuracy of the `hueristic value`.
 A value of `0.0` means depth has no effect, while higher values cause heuristic accuracy to improve as depth increases.

 -  **`heuristic_locality_scaling`** (`float`, default: `0.5`, range: `[0, 1]`)
-Determines how locality effects the accuracy of the `hueristic value`.
-Aims to simulates how some parts of the graph have a worse hueristic than others.
+Determines how locality affects the accuracy of the `hueristic value`.
+This aims to simulate how some parts of the graph have a worse hueristic than others.

 <a name="branching-function"></a>
 -  **`branching_function`** (`function`, default: [`default_branching_function`](#default_branching_function))
-A custom function provided by the user to determine the branching factor of states.
+A custom function able to be overriden by the user to determine the branching factor of states.

--  **`value_function`** (`function`, default: [`default_value_function`](#default_value_function))
+-  **`child_value_function`** (`function`, default: [`default_value_function`](#default_value_function))
-A custom function provided by the user to determine the true values of states.
+A custom function able to be overriden by the user to determine the true values of a state's child.

 -  **`child_depth_function`** (`function`, default: [`default_child_depth_function`](#default_child_depth_function))
-A custom function provided by the user to determine the depth of each child.
+A custom function able to be overriden by the user to determine the depth of a child relative to its parent.

 -  **`transposition_space_function`** (`function`, default: [`default_transposition_space_function`](#default_transposition_space_function))
-A custom function provided by the user to define the upper bound of unique states at each depth (returns a dictionary).
+A custom function able to be overriden by the user to define the upper bound of unique states at each depth.

 -  **`heuristic_value_function`** (`function`, default: [`default_heuristic_value_function`](#default_heuristic_value_function))
-A custom function provided by the user to determine the heuristic values of states.
+A custom function able to be overriden by the user to determine the heuristic values of states.

 # Default Behavioural Functions